top of page

 Human Service Organizations

-Human service organizations that have programs that interact with or seek the support of faith communities are encouraged to authorize representatives to participate in the Greeley Interfaith Association meetings and activities.
+Human service organizations that work with or seek support from faith communities are encouraged to send representatives to GIA General Meetings and activities.

 GIA-Dove-tranaparent_edited.png